JustinPatenaude/balticathletics/products/volleyball.md

 - title: Cellular and Rubber Volleyballs
   photo: "/2022-01-06 17.28.15.jpg"
 promotions:
+- title: Cobra Outdoor Volleyball System
+  image: "/Cobra_hammock_2__53306.1518111135.1280.1280.jpg"
+  price: 750
+  description: "What sets Cobra apart:\n- World’s only self-supporting outdoor volleyball
+    net system\n- Industry’s only Lifetime Warranty outdoor net systems\n- Superior net play – stays tight all game\n- Fast one person set up & safety – no hazardous wires & peg.
+Don’t let injuries like this happen to you.\n- Most versatile net system – play 5 games on 1 system\n\nThe Cobra Volleyball Nets come with 3 official volleyball height settings: \nMen’s (8′), Women’s (7′ 4″) and Junior’s (7′) plus height settings for beach/lawn tennis (5′ 10″) and badminton (5′).
+Pickleball/tennis height can be added at no charge.
+Just ask us!\n\nCustom Size Nets Available.
+    Installation on artificial turf, sport courts, and more.
+Call us to customize!\n\n2-for-1 system.
+Components may be purchased to convert your outdoor system for indoor use as well.\n\nPlay on the beach, in the park or your backyard."
 - title: CLEARANCE - Cosom CX-700095-00 Foam Multipurpose/Volleyball Ball - 7.5"
   image: "/2020-03-30 11.33.27.jpg"
   price: 4